GibsDev/node-password-manager/README.md

 ### Fronend

+- Consider removing some props for BootstrapField and use beforeProps and afterProps instead
 - Revamp Password component with new bootstrap subcomponents
 - Confirm overwrite existing key
 - Find a secret font that doesnt show spaces... (and matches the default password font better? maybe)